PhaZ90771/PhaZ90771/README.md

 ### Hi there 👋 Welcome to my GitHub profile

-# What am I doing? (as of September 2023)
+# What am I doing? (as of February 2024)

-I've recently completed the <a href="https://www.freecodecamp.org/certification/PhaZ90771/foundational-c-sharp-with-microsoft" title="Foundational C# with Microsoft Certification">Foundational C# with Microsoft Certification</a>.

-Because of the recent news with Unity, I will be putting my personal efforts using Unity on an indefinite hiatus.
-I am in the process of researching alternative game engines, with my top contendors being Godot and Unreal.

-~~I am developing my Unity skills through the Unity Pathways coursework, and am planning to get my Unity certification in order later this year once I've completed the Pathways coursework.~~

-I am working on an indie team with a team size of ~10 people.
-I am one of the two engineers on this team.
+I am working as an engineer on an indie team with a team size of ~10 people.
+We are focused on developing our skills and game prototypes.

+Because of the uncertain future of Unity, I am shifting part of my focus to learning other game engines so as to diversify my game engine knowledge.
+Currently, I am learning Godot, and plan on learning Unreal as well as time allows.

+In 2023, I completed the <a href="https://www.freecodecamp.org/certification/PhaZ90771/foundational-c-sharp-with-microsoft" title="Foundational C# with Microsoft Certification">Foundational C# with Microsoft Certification</a>.

 # Game Jams

 I try to go to game jams about twice a year when the two big local game jams happen.
-I prefer going to in-person game jams, but sadly this hasn't been able to happen with the ongoing pandemic.
+I prefer going to in-person game jams, but sadly this was stopped during the pandemic.
+I've since started taking part in more online game jams.

+## Recent Game Jams Submissions
+* <b>Plaguedrasil</b><br/>
+<a href="https://itch.io/jam/pirate" title="Pirate Software Game Jam 14">Pirate Software Game Jam 14</a><br/>
+<a href="https://itch.io/jam/pirate/rate/2492654#post-9308290" title="Entry for the Pirate Software Game Jam 14">Jam Submission</a><br/>

 # Meetup Host